The US Coast Guard Auxiliary, Mathews Flotilla 66, offers the following optional courses and seminars.

 Each participant will be notified when they are confirmed for each session – if registration exceeds the maximum of 15 participants, additional sessions may be added to accommodate.
 This course meets the requirement for VA Boating Safety Certification.
 Upon completion of the course & exam the participant will receive their safety certification card.

-The class was held at the Coast Guard Auxiliary training facility on Ball Park Road in Deltaville.
+“Navigating the Chesapeake” is a one-day chart navigation seminar will be held at the Cole Building in Deltaville, 9 am – 3 pm.
 This USCG Auxiliary Seminar intends to teach the traditional charting method of using a paper chart to plan cruises, to determine where you are, and to avoid problems.

-Students will be provided with copies of NOAA Chart 12225, which is named “Chesapeake Bay from Wolf Trap to Smith Point” for use in the classroom, along with a set of charting tools.
-Students may also purchase these items from West Marine or other sources, such as: www.oceangrafix.com or www.nauticalchartsonline.com.
+Students are encouraged to procure a copy of NOAA Chart 12225, which is named “Chesapeake Bay from Wolf Trap to Smith Point” for use in the classroom, along with a set of charting tools similar to West Marine Model # 2689214.
+Students may purchase these items from West Marine or other sources, such as: www.oceangrafix.com or www.nauticalchartsonline.com.
+We will also have these items for you to borrow on class day if you are unable to source your own materials.

 Email USCG Auxiliary Training Coordinator, Mike Moore, for questions on this course or other class offerings: mikemoore.cgaux@gmail.com